-For SMEs to start, remain functional, operate their businesses, and expand, government cooperation is paramount.
+For SMEs to start, remain functional and expand, coperation & support of the Government is instrumental.
 Stakeholders expressed the need to reduce the regulatory burden on them.
 The current process for obtaining licenses, NOCs, and registration is time-consuming and complex, which discourages SMEs from starting or expanding their businesses.
-To address this issue, the SME policy 2021, includes several incentives to streamline the process, including a maximum of 30-day time-bound approval for medium/high-risk SMEs, self-declaration of regulatory compliance by SMEs, and an e-inspection portal for self-verification of onsite inspection visits.
+To address this issue, the SME policy 2021 includes several incentives to streamline the process, including a maximum of 30-day time-bound approval for medium/high-risk SMEs, self-declaration of regulatory compliance by SMEs, and establishment of e-inspection portal for self-verification of on-site inspection visits.

-Additionally, some SMEs face challenges with overlapping inspections from government departments, which can be addressed by creating a single online window for all government departments to avoid overlapping inspections.
+Additionally, some SMEs face challenges with overlapping inspections from government departments, which can be addressed by creating a single online window for all Government departments to avoid these.
 The terms and requirement for Social Security and Employees' Old-Age Benefits Institution (EOBI) payments should also be simplified to make it easier for SMEs to comply with them.